Plymouth Corporation Tramways

 Plymouth Corporation Tramways conductor 1920s

-A nice, sharp portrait of a young PCT conductor taken at George's Studios, 183 Union St — photo undated, but probably taken in the late 1920s.
+A nice, sharp portrait of a young PCT conductor taken at George's Studios, 183 Union Street — photo undated, but probably taken in the late 1920s.
 It is unclear whether he is a tram or bus conductor, though in all likelihood, the uniforms were identical.
 Author's Collection.

 Plymouth Corporation Tramways conductor 1920s